PascalSenn/react-controlled-reflow/README.md

 # react-controlled-reflow

 Reflow is a wrapper for react components that gives you control over render updates.
 You are smarter than react.
-Only you know what really needs to updates the UI.
+Only you know what really needs to update the UI.

 Simple as that.
 Nothing more.